Guarantee model responses strictly conform to your JSON schema for reliable, type-safe data structures.

 }Design your JSON Schema to constrain model responses.
 Reference the examples above and see supported schema features for technical limitations.

-Include the schema in your API request using the response_format parameter:
+Include the schema in your API request using the response_format parameter.
+Choose between strict: true for guaranteed schema compliance or strict: false for best-effort validation:

 from groq import Groq